jessica6666g/2024-Y2S1-Front-end-assignment/README.md

-Marvelous Malaysia is a comprehensive travel blog website designed to showcase the beauty, culture, and adventures that Malaysia has to offer.
+Marvelous Malaysia is a travel website designed to showcase the beauty, culture, and adventures that Malaysia has to offer.
 This project was developed as part of UCCD2323 Front-End Web Development course at Universiti Tunku Abdul Rahman (UTAR).